nickvujasin/FirstRepository/ServerWARAppTemplate/README.txt

 Unit testing uses an embedded H2 database along with an embedded Artemis messaging service.

-DBUnit is used to provide the embedded H2 database in the same state between test methods.
+DBUnit is used to keep the embedded H2 database in the same state between test methods.

-Liquibase is used to provided database source control.
+Liquibase is used to provide database source control.
 It creates the tables in the embedded H2 database.

 Unit testing doesn't require any standalone services like a database or a messaging server since they are both embedded.